bens4lsu/theskinny-publish/Content/blog2/pop-culture-notes-for-may-2004.md

 Agree?
 Disagree?
 I've decided to keep the bulletin board around.
 Let us know what you think in the pop culture forum.

-<div class="caption">2023 update:  The message board was a lot of fun, but it didn't last too long.
-It was too hard to keep the bots from adding spam, even way back then.</div>
+<h3>2023 update:  The message board was a lot of fun, but it didn't last too long.
+It was too hard to keep the bots from adding spam, even way back then.</h3>